cscis71summe17/TheVacationer/README.md

 **Third sprint:** 7 points estimate

 **Motivation** - Based on yesterday's weather forecasting pattern, we have selected our sprint backlog of 7 points.
 In our previous sprint, we calculated 7 story points and delivered 6 story points.
-This amount of work was a great amount for the development team and didn't overwhelm them to accomplish the all the items in the sprint backlog.
+This amount of work was a great amount for the development team and didn't overwhelm us to accomplish the all the items in the sprint backlog.
 As a team, we are confident that we can accomplish 7 story points in this sprint.
 All items in the sprint backlog are less than hald the forecast velocity.

 **Weather Pattern Forecast** https://github.com/cscis71summe17/TheVacationer/blob/master/Sprint3/WeatherPatternVacationers%20sprint%203.xlsx